the-james-burton/testing-workshop-junit5/README.md

 If you run your test coverage report after doing exercise 2, you will notice that the uncovered code is the part that throws exceptions.
 JUnit 5 provides a nice way of testing these and making assertions on them.
 Read chaper 6 of [A Guide to JUnit 5](https://www.baeldung.com/junit-5) and then go on to implement the remaining method stubs in **StopTest**, **PassengerTest** and **ServiceTest**.

+Once done, run your coverage report again and it should be looking pretty good for the three model classes we have tested so far!

+You may have noticed that some of the classes we have tested so far extend a base class **Identified**.
+However, if you look at that class there is no behaviour to test, so there is nothing special to do here - subclasses can be tested like any other.
+In the next exercise we will encounter a base class that does indeed have behaviour to test and we will see how to test it.

+There are also some model classes we have not yet tested.
+We will look at these when we cover some advanced testing scenarios.

+## Exercise 4 : Testing Services and Base class behaviour

+We now move onto looking at testing a service, the **AccountServiceImpl**.
+This is the simplest of the services and can be tested in a similar way to the POJOs you have already tested.
+The main thing that is new here is the base class **BaseService** contains two methods - one private and one public.
+Best practice outlined in [Unit Test Private Methods in Java](https://www.baeldung.com/java-unit-test-private-methods) means that we only need to test the public method.
+If the private method is not fully tested as we approach 100% test coverage, then it has dead code that should be removed.
+Bear this in mind when writing tests in the real world.

+When testing services it can be useful to use the JUnit 5 test lifecycle **@BeforeEach** annotation to ensure that you have a fresh service before each test runs.
+This guarantees that your tests are stateless and reduces code duplication.
+The test class skeleton is prepared in this way.

+No go ahead and implement the test stubs in **AccountServiceImplTest**.

+If you want to dive into alternative methods for testing abstract base classes, you can look at [Testing an Abstract Class With JUnit](https://www.baeldung.com/junit-test-abstract-class).

+## Exercise 5 :

 Verify

 Spy